epicentre-msf/climate-msf-mpp/Methodology.md

 # MSF Carbon Travel App

-Welcome to the Carbon Travel App !
+Welcome to the Meeting Place Planner !

 This is a multi-function app designed to raise awareness and help minimise the *Carbon emissions* caused by travel across the MSF movement.